PRASSamin/portfolio/README.md

-# PRAS Portfolio Website (v1.0.0)
+# PRAS Portfolio Website (v2.0.0)

-Welcome to the v1.0.0 stable version of my portfolio website!
+Welcome to the v2.0.0 stable version of my portfolio website!

 ## Overview

-This is the first stable release of my portfolio website, showcasing my projects, skills, and experiences.
-In this version, I've implemented the following features:
+This is the second stable release of my portfolio website, showcasing my projects, skills, and experiences.
+In this version, I've fixed UI issues and addressed previous faults.

-- **Home Page:** The main landing page providing an introduction to myself and an overview of my skills and expertise.

-## Upcoming Features

-In the upcoming v2.0.0 release, I plan to introduce the following pages:

-- **About Page:** Providing more detailed information about myself, including my background, education, and interests.

-- **Blog Page:** Featuring articles, tutorials, and insights related to my areas of expertise and interests.

-- **Projects Page:** Showcasing a selection of my projects with detailed descriptions, screenshots, and links to GitHub repositories or live demos.

-Stay tuned for the next release!
+Stay tuned for more updates!

+## Changelog

+For a detailed list of changes in this version, please refer to the [changelog](CHANGELOG.md).

 ## Feedback